jasperan/pytorch-tensorflow/1_getting_started_with_pytorch_on_oci.md

         accuracy_list[epoch] = correct.mean()
 ```

 Now, we can create a [model artifact](https://docs.oracle.com/en-us/iaas/data-science/using/manage-models.htm).
-This is especially useful when developing code using Oracle Data Science notebooks, as it integrates with Oracle ADS (Accelerated Data Science), which simplifies saving and reusing the model in the future with simple commands.
+This is especially useful when developing code using Oracle Data Science notebooks as it integrates with Oracle ADS (Accelerated Data Science) which simplifies saving and reusing the model in the future with simple commands.

 ```python
 # we create the artifact in a temporary directory and store it in a pickle file, like in previous articles